Digital Signal Processing (DSP)

 Viterbi params:

-• param.N: length of the moving average window.
-The default is 35.
+param.N: length of the moving average window. [default: 35]

-• symbTx (complex-valued np.array, optional) – Transmitted symbol sequence.
-The default is [].
+symbTx (complex-valued np.array, optional) – Transmitted symbol sequence. [default: None]

 References